-Course Official - DARPA-designated individual that is based in each Staging Area to apply and enforce the rules and make safety-related decisions, with decision-making authority only superseded by the Judge Distribution Statement 'A' (Approved for Public Release, Distribution Unlimited)

-and Chief Judge.
+Course Official - DARPA-designated individual that is based in each Staging Area to apply and enforce the rules and make safety-related decisions, with decision-making authority only superseded by the Judge and Chief Judge.

 DARPA Command Post - Computer interface which receives casualty reports and map updates from teams and returns run status.
 Also refers to the main headquarters where the DARPA staff execute the Challenge.